 For everyone excited at the recent launch of Facebook’s virtual reality (VR) powered Metaverse, there will be others for whom the idea of spending time in a virtual world sends a chill down the spine.

 That said, the closer the ‘virtual’ experience gets to actual ‘reality’, the more likely we are to see VR travel taking a growing share of the overall market.
 After all, if we are to live more sustainably, the most environmentally-sound form of travel is to do it virtually, without leaving our homes!

-More immediately, VR has the potential to transform the way hospitality companies market and sell their products, conduct training, communicate, and offer value-adding virtual events at hotels (for example, cooking classes with master chefs or wine tastings with famous wine makers).
+More immediately, VR has the potential to transform the way hospitality companies market and sell their products, conduct training, communicate, and offer value-adding virtual events at hotels (for example, cooking classes with master chefs or wine tastings with famous winemakers).

 The training element, in particular, offers fascinating potential for startups and disruptors to claim a share of the market by leveraging the power of VR.
-One example is SatisFIND, a startup which is now receiving incubation support and mentoring from Les Roches via Spark.
+One example is SatisFIND, a startup that is now receiving incubation support and mentoring from Les Roches via Spark.